mastrovi/metadata/thumbnails/README.md

 1. XmlToCsv
    * Will transform ActiveXML from dlgadmin to a csv with record_id, url, url2
-   * Urls are direct paths to thumbnails
+   * Url is direct path to thumbnail
+   * Url2 is path to object
    * Institution specific, prefixed with repo slug
 2. Reconciliation
    * Counts the number of records from a dlg-thumbnails directory listing